emustudio/emustudio.github.io/_documentation/developer/_doc/plugin_basics/context.md

 # Plugin contexts

 Plugin contexts are answer to the question "how plugins communicate?".
 Plugin root classes are seen by emuStudio, but not by plugins.
-Instead, plugins can register their own custom objects (called "contexts") in the [ContextPool][contextPool]{:target="_blank"} object during plugin [instantiation][instantiation] (in the constructor).
+Instead, plugins can register custom objects (called "contexts") in the [ContextPool][contextPool]{:target="_blank"} object during plugin [instantiation][instantiation] (in the constructor).
 [ContextPool][contextPool]{:target="_blank"} is a shared container of all plugin contexts.
 Plugins can also obtain contexts of other plugins, during plugin [initialization][initialization].
 Then, plugin communicate by calling regular Java methods on the plugin context objects, obtained from context pool.

 [ContextPool][contextPool]{:target="_blank"} is not thread-safe, so all operations on it should be performed in the same thread which called method [Plugin.initialize()][pluginInitialize]{:target="_blank"}.